-Paternity leave is an almost inevitable part of managing your employees.
-All employees who meet the eligibility requirements are entitled to leave when they are expecting a child or going through the adoption or surrogacy process.
+Paternity leave is an almost inevitable part of managing employees.
+All employees who meet the eligibility requirements are entitled to statutory leave when they are expecting a child or going through the adoption or surrogacy process.
 This is either paternity, shared parental leave, maternity leave or adoption leave.

 In this article, we’ll explore the statutory rights for paternity leave in the UK.
 We’ll also highlight the process for statutory entitlement and the length of time an employee can take.